 This region of Bavaria is known for Neuschwanstein, however, as mentioned in my last post, Neuschwanstein is actually a modern castle, which was built in the medieval style.
 It never played a defensive or strategic role.
-In contrast, the Hohenfreyberg and Eisenburg Castles were ACTUAL medieval castles which had tremendous militaristic significance in the 14th through 19th centuries.
+In contrast, the Hohenfreyberg and Eisenberg Castles were ACTUAL medieval castles which had tremendous militaristic significance in the 14th through 19th centuries.

 Unfortunately, when they retreated, the Austrians had a scorched earth policy and burned these castles as they left.
 However, the ruins of these castles are well worth a visit.
 Further, because so many people are distracted by the other castles, these sites are virtually deserted, and you are able to wander at will through these structures, without needing to pay the exorbitant entrance fees of the other castles.

-The bike ride from Fussen to Eisenburg was lovely, but a bit hilly.
+The bike ride from Fussen to Eisenberg was lovely, but a bit hilly.
 At a certain point, I left my road bike and continued up the path on foot towards the ruins.
 (These paths would be possible on a mountain bike if that is your preference).

 My first stop was Hohenfreyberg Castle.
 This castle was built in 1418 by Frederick of Freyeburg zu Eisenberg, son of the lord of the neighbouring Eisenberg castle.
 This was one of the last great castles of the German Middle Ages, anachronistically embracing the design of a high medieval period castle, while in other regions, castles were being abandoned or being converted into country houses.
 However, the crippling costs of building and maintaining this large castle (and the lack of a male heir) forced Frederick’s sons to sell the castle to Austria.